lief-project/LIEF/doc/sphinx/extended/objc/index.rst

             println!("Objective-C metadata found");
         }

-Then at this point, one can use the API exposed by the class :class:`lief.objc.Metadata` / :cpp:class:`LIEF::objc::Metadata` to inspect the Objective-C Metadata.
+Then at this point, one can use the API exposed by the class |lief-objc-metadata|
+to inspect the Objective-C Metadata.

-In particular, the function: :meth:`lief.objc.Metadata.to_decl`/ :cpp:func:`LIEF::objc::Metadata::to_decl` can be used to generate a header-like output of all the Objective-C metadata found in the binary.
+In particular, the function: |lief-objc-metadata-to_decl| can be used to generate a header-like output of all the Objective-C metadata found in the binary.

 .. tabs::